-▲ Do not attempt to lift the truck by the overhead guard or the counterweight.
+▲ Do not attempt to lift the truck by the overhead guard.

 Severe injury may result and the truck can be damaged.

 3) RAISING DRIVE WHEELS OFF FLOOR

 This procedure uses the mast as a lever to lift the drive wheels off the floor and prevent accidents due to inadvertent powering of the drive wheels.